javascript-tutorial/en.javascript.info/1-js/5-deeper/2-closure/article.md

 Here we only talked about `let`.
 But `const` behaves totally the same way in terms of Lexical Environments.

 The `var` is a very different beast, coming from old times.
 It's generally not used in modern scripts, but still lurks in the old ones.

-If you don't plan meeting such scripts you may even skip this subsection and return if/when this beasts bites
+If you don't plan meeting such scripts you may even skip this subsection or postpone until it bites.

 From the first sight, `var` behaves similar to `let`: